 Step 5: Ss into the magic loop and pull it securely closed.

-Fasten off and use the two tails to secure your baubles to the tree
+Fasten off and use the two tails to secure your baubles to the tree so they cannot be removed.

 The Crochet Christmas Tree topper